 - Mission and Vision Statements

-#1 – Key Performance Indicators –
+#1 – Key Performance Indicators

-#2 – Performance Appraisal –
+#2 – Performance Appraisal

-#3 – Lean Management –
+#3 – Lean Management

-#4 – Management Dashboard –
+#4 – Management Dashboard

-#5 – Mission and Vision Statements –
+#5 – Mission and Vision Statements

-one of the most used performance management tools.
-Usage of this management tool is recommended as well encouraged by many because of its overriding purpose.
-Mission and Vision statement performance management tools ensure that operational, individual strategies and performance level are same.
+With the usage of approx 50%, Mission and Vision statement management tools are one of the most used performance management tools.
+Many recommend and encourage this management tool because of its overriding purpose.
+Mission and Vision statement performance management tools ensure that operational, individual strategies and performance levels are the same.
 They both should be on the same page.
-Mission describes the purpose of an organization and existence that motivates team member.
+Mission describes the purpose of an organization and the existence that motivates team members.

 - Work planning and reviewing the performance and productiveness